ncatlab/nlab-content/pages/87.md

 * Identity maps must be covers in order to have identity anafunctors (and more generally, for every functor to give rise to an anafunctor).
 * To compose anafunctors by pullback, the pullbacks of covers must exist and be covers, and covers must be closed under composition.
 * To define $F\times_C G$ and obtain a notion of natural transformation, we again need covers to have pullbacks.
-* To define composition of natural transformations between anafunctors, we need covers to be regular epis; see [HGT I][].
+* To define composition of natural transformations between anafunctors, we need covers to be regular epis (David R says: see comment above!); see [HGT I][].

 In [HGT I][] the following additional axiom was assumed on the class of covers,